MuleSoft Certified Developer - Integration and API Associate (Mule 3)

 - Go to Webassessor.

-- Select the MuleSoft Certified Developer – Integration and API Associate (Mule 3.9) exam.
+- Find the MuleSoft Certified Developer – Integration and API Associate (Mule 3.9) exam.
+Click the "+" to expand your test modality options.

 - Select either the Online Proctoring Option or the Kryterion Test Center option.